George Mackenzie

 His clients include billing authorities, asset managers, landowners, institutions (such as National Museums Liverpool), large national companies and multi-national entities (including Mazars, Ernest & Young Global).
 George particularly enjoys work that involves complex hereditaments such as energy transmission infrastructure and cement factories (both of which he has recently advised in relation to).

-In addition to his substantial advisory practice, George’s recent rating case work includes:
+In addition to his substantial advisory practice, George’s rating case work includes:

 • Marshall v Bath and North East Somerset Council [2024] EWHC 2551 (Admin)